 Understanding the Basics of 5G

 5G uses new frequency bands and advanced antennas for super-fast speeds.
 It can handle up to 20 Gbps, much faster than 4G.
-This means you can stream 4K videos and use smart city tech without lag.
+You can stream 4K videos and use smart city tech without lag.

 It also connects billions of devices at once.
 This includes IoT sensors and self-driving cars.